IsaacSchemm/Pandacap/README.md

 * A Key Vault
 * A blob storage account

-ASP.NET Core Identity is backed by an in-memory database (since 11.1.0); the only allowed login method is via Microsoft account, but DeviantArt and Reddit accounts can be added in user management (which will connect these accounts to Pandacap's main database).
+ASP.NET Core Identity is backed by an in-memory database, so after the application is rebooted, it will prompt you again to create a user account after you authenticate.
+Pandacap's actual data is stored in Cosmos DB, and Pandacap's own code only ever checks whether you're validly logged in or not.

 The web app and function app must have the appropriate IAM permissions to access the storage account (Storage Blob Data Contributor) and the key vault (Key Vault Crypto User).